-On Saturday evening, while looking at the web page I noted a suspense magazine advert on here.
-I enquired about the chances of getting an article in as Pat Canella stories are the old fashioned Mike Hammer type tale, only with a female lead.
+On Saturday evening, while looking at the web page, I noted a suspense magazine advert on here.
+I enquired about the chances of getting an article in as Pat Canella’s stories are the old fashioned Mike Hammer type tale, only with a female lead.
 I also mentioned my Chronicles series, never really expecting a reply.

-The next pleasant surprise was my friend Linda Barrett-Johnson who runs the on line magazine A long story short in Montana, told me she wanted to publish a second article of mine, this will be on line from Monday 7th of May.
+The next pleasant surprise was my friend Linda Barrett-Johnson who runs the online magazine A long story short in Montana, told me she wanted to publish the second article of mine.
+It will be online from Monday the 7th of May.